-Keith is a part-time special correspondent for Sky.
+Keith is a former correspondent for Sky.

 Keith Graves was Sky’s Middle East Correspondent, based in Jerusalem where his patch included Turkey, Syria, Egypt & Iraq.
 Keith took up the US posting in January 2001.